 Delicata Squash Rings make an easy and healthy appetizer.
-Stack them up and pass the napkins, or serve as a side dish, or add them as an attractive garnish to your dinner dishes.
+Stack them up and pass the napkins, serve as a side dish, or add them as an attractive garnish to your dinner dishes.
 Yes, you can eat the skin of the delicata squash – it is delicious!

 Learn about Squash Hints, Tips, and Information, and more delicious Squash Recipes.

 Delicata Squash Rings Recipe:

 2 tablespoons butter, melted

 Coarse salt and freshly-ground black pepper to taste

 1 tablespoon chopped fresh thyme

 With a long paring knife, cut the squash into 1/2-inch-thick rounds.
+Note: If you want crispy like “chips” then slice the rings thinner.
 Then cut around the centers of the rounds to remove the seeds.
 Discard seeds.

 Place the squash rounds on the baking sheets.
 Pour the butter and olive oil over the rings.
 Turn the rings so they're coated on both sides.
 Sprinkle with salt and pepper.

-Arrange the rings so they do not overlap on the baking sheets.
+Arrange the Delicata squash rings so they do not overlap on the baking sheets.
 Bake approximately 20 to 30 minutes or until they are golden brown and tender when pierced with a fork.
 Remove from oven.